cfpb/hmda-pilot/DEVELOPERS.md

 In addition to providing the HMDA Pilot application with validation of data backed checks, the API can also validate single LARs against individual or all edit types.

-**Limitation:** Because we're only validating a single LAR, the API can not return errors against the transmital sheet or for edits that require elements of the transmittal sheet to be present.
+**Limitation:** Currently the API only supports validating a single LAR, so it can not return errors against the transmital sheet or for edits that require elements of the transmittal sheet to be present.

 ### `isValidLar/:year`